52% millennials keen on international holiday this summer: Survey | Business

 Things are looking up for 2021, as 52 per cent millennials are eager to take an international holiday this summer as COVID-19 vaccine ushered in hope that the end to the pandemic is on the horizon, according to a survey by BOTT (Business of Travel Trade) Travel Sentiment Tracker.

-The survey was done online with over 6,000 millennial travellers across the country during January 2021 in partnership with seven national associations--IATO, TAAI, ICPB, ADTOI, OTOAI, ATOAI and SITE.
+The survey was done online with over 6,000 millennial travellers across the country during January 2021.

 As per the survey, 75 per cent millennials would prefer to go to foreign destinations with fewer COVID-19 cases while 71 per cent would opt for destinations with defined protocols for the pandemic to avoid unnecessary hassles.
 The industry finds survey findings encouraging for the travel industry.
 The findings, they believe, will generate more confidence in an industry, which is currently disappointed by being ignored in the Union Budget.